-Intergovernmental Relations - (one liaison: Spaeth) Represents the Board with other government organizations to be an active partner in community planning and opportunities for cooperative efforts, ensure that community's parks and recreation needs are considered, and avoid duplication of facilities and services.
+Intergovernmental Relations - (one liaison: Ubriaco) Represents the Board with other government organizations to be an active partner in community planning and opportunities for cooperative efforts, ensure that community's parks and recreation needs are considered, and avoid duplication of facilities and services.

-Ethics Committee - (two Board members, one resident: Sheehan, Ubriaco, Matheney plus Ethics Officer Attorney Paine) Per the Gift Ban Act, the Board created an Ethics Board to enforce the provisions of the law.
+Ethics Committee - (two Board members, one resident: Sheehan, Spaeth, Chaplain H. Scott Matheney; Park District Attorney Andrew Paine Matheney) Per the Gift Ban Act, the Board created an Ethics Board to enforce the provisions of the law.
 The committee shall meet as needed to perform its duties.